 Upon successful completion of this program, learners will be able to:

-- Bachelor’s degree from a recognized post-secondary institution in Canada or English-speaking institution from another country, or equivalent training and experience.
+- Bachelor’s degree (with a minimum 60% CGPA) from a recognized post-secondary institution in Canada or English-speaking institution from another country, or equivalent training and experience

 - English Studies 12 with a minimum of 67% or higher

 - For international applicants, IELTS 6.5 overall band score with no band below 6.0, or equivalent on other internationally recognized English Language Proficiency Tests

 - Foundations of Math 12 or Pre-calculus 11 with a minimum of 67% or higher (or equivalent)

 Before an applicant’s file is considered to be complete, the following must have been received by the Admissions Department:

 - English proficiency for international applicants.